brainwipe/brainwipe.github.io/_posts/2017-11-07-injecting-logging-into-marten.markdown

 Marten supports two ways to log output: by listening to events on the store or by implementing `IMartenLogger` or `IMartenSessionLogger` (or both).
 When using the logger interfaces, you must set them either when the document store is created or when a session is created.

 Before I continue, I'd like to give a thanks to [Jeremy D. Miller](https://jeremydmiller.com/) himself for pointing me in this direction.
 Marten is well laid out, so I had an inkling that this was the right way to go but it was great to have confirmation from the mind behind Marten!
+Also thanks to [James Hopper](https://github.com/jimgolfgti) for his feedback, I have implemented his improvements.

 ## Using Dependency Injection
 I want to be able to use dependency injection to manage the document session.
 This is so that for every request on my ASP.NET Core controller I have a single session.